stanonyime/pynojo/docs/source/perm-model.rst

 An event is an activity that lasts for a period of time, associated with some problems and can be associated with an :ref:`ACL <perm-model.acl>`.
 For example, it can be a time-limited assignment, a test or a contest.
-The event manager will modify the problem groups(PG) of the problems in upcoming events.
-For an event, a virtual PG associated with the ACL of it will be created, and all the problems in this event will be associated only with that virtual PG.
-So the event can have full access control in those problems.
-After an event ends, the event manager is responsible to restore the original relationship between problems and PGs, and delete the virtual PG.
+During an event, the problems in this event are locked.
+Locking a problem means that in the problem list, it can only be viewed, but the user can not post new submissions or read the sources of his previous submissions; instead, the user must go to the event page to submit the problem, and only sources submitted after the event starts might be viewed.
+There are different kinds of events, and each event implementation can have control over the accessibility of problems, submissions or any other related resource.

 .. _perm-model.acl: